 Skip to main content

 WattShift Impact Calculations turn interval energy data into customer-facing impact metrics.
 Send 15-minute import usage, optionally include solar export, and receive calculated bill cost plus available grid-services revenue and carbon impact.
 These endpoints are useful when you need to compare actual and counterfactual scenarios, validate a device-control strategy, estimate EV charging cost, or show the value of solar, storage, and load shifting under the customer’s actual tariff.
-The home-backed monthly and period routes are the public impact calculation endpoints.
-Their paths still include bill for backward compatibility, but they return the tariff bill and, when home context is available, relevant grid-services revenue and carbon impact fields.
+The home-backed period route is available when the home is already onboarded.
+Use the direct calculate route when you want to calculate from inline home context without creating a persisted home first.

 Endpoints